NeublaCorp/neubla-mlp-public/environ/devenv.md

-Development Environment {#devenv}
+Development Environment
 =======================

-Neubla Development Environment is based on docker container and github.
+Neubla Development Environment is based on Docker container and a Git repository.
 Once you clone the repository, you can use it as follows:

     cd <neubla_mlp_downloaded_path>
     export NB_HOME=$PWD
     ./environ/source.sh $NB_HOME

-If you have the following message, please install Docker.
+If you encounter the following message, you need to install Docker.

     docker: Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
     Is the docker daemon running?

-Whether you are on Linux or Mac, please install docker by referring to the
+Whether you are on Linux or macOS, please install docker by referring to the
 followings:

 - https://docs.docker.com/desktop/mac/install/
 - https://docs.docker.com/desktop/linux/install/ubuntu/

-Neubla Development Environment currently works on Linux and Mac.
-It actually starts a docker conainter tailored to the development in Neubla.
+Neubla Development Environment currently works on Linux and macOS.
+It actually starts a Docker conainter tailored to the development in Neubla.
 The followings are the functions that Neubla Development Environment provides:

 - compiler